GxnBytes/aws-scalable-webapp/README.md

 - Practiced real-world Infrastructure as Code workflows
 - Gained exposure to auto scaling, load balancing, and cost management
 - Reinforced use of Terraform for production-like environments

-## 💡 Notes

-- Always version control your code and infrastructure using GitHub.
-- Elastic Beanstalk makes it easy to manage deployments, but learning Terraform gives you total control and automation.
-- Don’t forget to 'terraform destroy' resources to avoid unnecessary charges.